Rush (band): Reputation and legacy

 On April 24, 2010, the documentary Rush: Beyond the Lighted Stage, directed by Scot McFadyen and Sam Dunn, premiered at the Tribeca Film Festival.
-It went on to receive the Tribeca Film Festival Audience Award.
-The film was also nominated for Best Long Form Music Video at 53rd Grammy Awards, losing to When You're Strange, a documentary about The Doors.
-A limited theatrical run began on June 10, 2010, and the film was released on DVD and Blu-ray in the US and Canada on June 29, 2010.
-The film explores the band's influence on popular music and the reasons why that influence has been under-represented over the years.
-This is done via interviews with popular musicians, music industry professionals, and the band members themselves.
+It received the Tribeca Film Festival Audience Award.
+The film was nominated for Best Long Form Music Video at the 53rd Grammy Awards, losing to When You're Strange, a documentary about The Doors.
+A limited theatrical run began on June 10, 2010, and the film was released on DVD and Blu-ray in the U.S. and Canada on June 29, 2010.
+The film explores the band's influence on popular music and the reasons why that influence has been underrepresented over the years.
+That is done via interviews with popular musicians, music industry professionals, and the band members themselves.

 On June 25, 2010, Rush received a star on the Hollywood Walk of Fame at 6752 Hollywood Boulevard.
-Critical acclaim continued to mount for Rush in 2010 when, on September 28, Classic Rock announced Rush would be that year's Living Legends awarded at the Marshall Classic Rock Roll of Honour Awards in the UK.
+Critical acclaim continued to mount for Rush in 2010 when, on September 28, Classic Rock announced that Rush would receive 2010's Living Legends award at the Marshall Classic Rock Roll of Honour Awards in the UK.
 The award was presented on November 10, 2010.
-On September 29, Billboard.com announced Rush would also receive the 2010 Legends of Live award for significant and lasting contributions to live music and the art of performing live and reaching fans through the concert experience.
+On September 29, Billboard.com announced that Rush would also receive the 2010 Legends of Live award for significant and lasting contributions to live music and the art of performing live and reaching fans through the concert experience.
 The award was presented at the Billboard Live Music Awards on November 4, 2010.

-In 2013, the Canadian government honoured Rush with a first class "permanent" postage stamp featuring the iconic "Starman" Rush logo.
-It is the equivalent of a "forever" stamp in the US.
+In 2013, the Canadian government honoured Rush with a first class "permanent" postage stamp, the equivalent of a "Forever" stamp in the US, featuring the iconic "Starman" Rush logo.

 The band members were made Officers of the Order of Canada in 1996.
-In May 2012, the band received the Governor General's Performing Arts Award for Lifetime Artistic Achievement at a ceremony at Rideau Hall followed by a gala at the National Arts Centre celebrating the award recipients the following day.
+In May 2012, the band received the Governor General's Performing Arts Award for Lifetime Artistic Achievement at a ceremony at Rideau Hall, followed the next by a gala at the National Arts Centre celebrating the award recipients.
 In 2017, the band members had three new microbe species named in their honour.